costrojs/costro/CONTRIBUTING.md

 You can learn how to work on your first pull request from this series of free video: [How to contribute to an open source project on GitHub](https://egghead.io/courses/how-to-contribute-to-an-open-source-project-on-github)

-To request a new feature or improvement, you can submit an issue with the [feature template](https://github.com/yoriiis/costro/issues/new?template=feature_request.md).
+To request a new feature or improvement, you can submit an issue with the [feature template](https://github.com/yoriiis/costro/issues/new?template=feature_request.yml).

 Keep the pull requests as small as possible, it's much easier to review.
 Make sure the PR only does one thing, otherwise please split it.

-Please ensure the following is done when submitting a pull request:
+Make sure the following is done when submitting a pull request:

 1. Fork [the repository](https://github.com/yoriiis/costro) and create your branch from `main`.
 1. Make sure to test your changes.